aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 **What changes:**

 - **A coach takes the mound instead of a pitcher.** Full windup and a real release so the runner has something to time, throwing to the catcher in gear.
 Bucket of balls at your feet.
-- **No signs.** The first base coach says the runner's name and then "go" or "stay" out loud before the pitch.
+- **No signs.** The coach says the runner's name and then "go" or "stay" out loud before the pitch.
 She still has to wait for the release, which is the part being drilled.
 - **You script the passed ball.** In Round 2, deliberately let one get past instead of waiting for a pitcher to miss.
 - **Drop the missed-sign scoring rule.** Everything else in the scoring stays.